wilkiehoare66/On-the-sum-of-a-prime-and-a-square-free-number-coprime-to-integers-with-at-most-five-prime-factors/README.md

 square-free number coprime to integers with at most five prime factors"* by
 W. Hoare, E. S. Lee and A. Pearce-Crump.

-**This repository is not a new version of the three-prime one.** The analytic scripts implement a sharpened Proposition 4.1/4.3, the coverage argument is different in kind, and the C++ verifiers collect six witnesses rather than four.
-Results and certificates from the three-prime repository do not carry over and must not be copied across.

 ## What has to be true for the theorem to hold

 The proof has two computational halves, and both are here.